Do you want a festive addition to your holiday cookie tray? These brown sugar pecan Christmas tree cookies are not only fun but delicious.

 When I received my sprinkles from Sprinkle Pop for this event I was immediately in love.
 I wanted to really make something fun and I think these cute brown sugar pecan Christmas trees nail it.

-While I made this delicious brown sugar pecan cookie, which is delicious by itself, you could substitute a this shortbread cookie.
-It’s an easy cutout cookie so you would just need two different size round cookie cutters.
+While I made this delicious brown sugar pecan cookie, which is delicious by itself, you could substitute this shortbread cookie.
+It’s an easy cutout cookie so you would just need two different sized round cookie cutters.

 FIND FAMILY AROUND THE TABLE ON SOCIAL MEDIA:

 - Andes Mint Chocolate Brownies by Hardly A Goddess

 - Snickerdoodle Crinkle Cookies by Daily Dish Recipes